A Parametric Model for Self-Interacting Dark Matter Halos: A universal density profile

 In SIDM, a halo first develops a shallow density core, and then the core size shrinks and central density increases.
 We introduce the following function to model the density profile of an isolated halo over the course of gravothermal evolution,

 where $\rho_s$ and $r_s$ are scale density and radius, respectively, and $r_c$ is the core size.
 The transition between inner core and outer NFW profile is controlled by $\beta$.
 We found that increasing $\beta$ from $1$ to $4$, the fit to the simulated halo can be improved significantly, and its remains almost unchanged for $\beta\geq 4$.
 We fix $\beta=4$, as in ref.~\cite{Robertson:2016qef}, where a similar trick was applied for halos with a Hernquist density profile.
 In the limit $r_c\to 0$, eq.~(\ref{eq:cnfw}) smoothly reduces to an NFW profile.
 The density profile in eq.~(\ref{eq:cnfw}) only applies to isolated halos.
 We will discuss subhalos in Sec.~\ref{sec:subs}.
+In Appendix~\ref{sec:appA}, we will discuss an alternative cored density profile from refs.~\cite{2016MNRAS.459.2573R,2016MNRAS.462.3628R}, which works as well as the one in eq.~(\ref{eq:cnfw}).

 To develop a universal solution for parameterizing SIDM halo evolution, we need to use a dimensionless timescale and eliminate explicit dependence on the cross section.
 This can be achieved by normalizing the evolution time with the collapse timescale $t_c$, which is approximately a fixed multiple of the relaxation time.
 We estimate $t_c$ as~\cite{Balberg:2002ue,Pollack:2014rja,Essig:2018pzq}